-The Enneagram Type 4 (4w5 & 4w3) and Five (5w4 & 5w6) are generally IN types.
+The Enneagram Type 4 (4w5 & 4w3) and Enneagram Five (5w4 & 5w6) are generally IN types.
 We might roughly associate the Five with INTs (INTPs and INTJs) and the Four with INFs (INFPs and INFJs).
 Introverted Intuition (Ni), which serves as the dominant function for INTJs and INFJs alike, can be healthily employed by either Fours or Fives.
 That is, it can be used creatively / imaginatively (Four) or theoretically / intellectually (Five).
 Despite this, because of their respective auxiliary functions, most INTJs (especially males) will type as Fives and most INFJs (especially females) will identify with the Four.
 While INTPs may function healthily as 5w4s and INFPs as 4w5s, it would be less common for INTPs to test as Fours or INFPs as Fives.

 Most INJs, whose Intuition is dominant, will score as Fours or Fives.
 INPs, however, whose Intuition is auxiliary, are more prone to deviation.
 As I’ve written elsewhere, it can be easy for INPs to get stuck in Judging mode, hopping between their dominant and inferior functions, without allowing themselves to relax into Perceiving mode, where they can use and develop their develop their auxiliary function, Extraverted Intuition (Ne).
 Those who fail to regularly employ their Ne are more apt to identify with other Enneagram types.

-Enneagram 6 (Six)
+Enneagram Type 6

-Healthy: Most Sensing types
+Healthy: Most S types

 Less Healthy: Most Intuitives, especially INJs

-Like the Three, the Enneagram Six is complex and multi-dimensional.
+Like the Three, the Enneagram 6 is complex and multi-dimensional.
 One of the main features of Sixes is their lack of consistent self-confidence in formulating their own belief system.
 This prompts them to look outside themselves—to individuals, groups, organizations, etc.—for guidance and support.
 In this regard, the Six correlates with Myers-Briggs Sensing, since Sensing types are less equipped to deal in theories and abstractions.

 Of all types, it would be least healthy for INFJs or INTJs to identify as Sixes, as they are the types best equipped to produce their own original theories by way of their Ni.
 Nevertheless, all Intuitives, given sufficient time, should be capable of developing and tweaking their own worldview on a largely independent basis.

-Enneagram 7 (Seven)
+Enneagram Type 7

 Healthy: EPs (ENTPs, ENFPs, ESTPs, ESFPs)

-Less healthy: IJs (INTJs, INFJs, ISFJs, ISTJs)
+Less Healthy: IJs (INTJs, INFJs, ISFJs, ISTJs)

-The Enneagram Seven correlates with both Extraverted Sensing (Se) and Extraverted Intuition (Ne).
+The Enneagram 7 correlates with both Extraverted Sensing (Se) and Extraverted Intuition (Ne).
 Sevens are novelty seekers, whether sensory (Se) or ideational (Ne).
 Therefore, EP types can healthily identify with and function as Sevens.
 IJs, by contrast, may be apt to identify with the Seven when overutilizing or identifying with their inferior function (Se or Ne).

-Enneagram 8 (Eight)
+Enneagram Type 8